Skill benchmarking: what it is and why it matters

 #1.
 Identify and address skill gaps

 Even when companies try to maintain an understanding of the skills their workforce has, they may not be aware of potential knowledge gaps until they snowball into large-scale skills shortages.
-In contrast, skills intelligence tools offer a complete picture of workforce capabilities that spotlights potential gaps between an organization’s competencies and the standards for their industry.
+In contrast, skills intelligence systems offer a complete picture of workforce capabilities that spotlights potential gaps between an organization’s competencies and the standards for their industry.

 #2.
 Upgrade training and development